Life in halls

 What additional duties does an RA have?

-As part of the role, each RA is required to work at University Open Days throughout the year, which are held in October, November, December, February, March and July, from the hours of 9am to 5pm.
+As part of the role, each RA is required to work at approximately seven University Open Days throughout the year, which are held between September and July, from the hours of 9am to 5pm.

 What training will I receive?